TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_overarching.md

 ![Telenor IDpluss overarching](images/TelenorIDpluss_overarching_consept.png)

 TelenorID\+ is a [OpenID Connect provider (OIDC)](OIDC_basics.md) providing Telenor Norway services with ID and Access Tokens.
 End-user [single sign on](TelenorID_Plus_-_SSO.md) is implemented with a web browser cookie managed by  TelenorID\+.
 TelenorID\+ keeps track of all sessions and tokens in a centralized session storage.
-TelenorID\+ integates toward several authentication provider, where [TelenorID](https://docs.telenordigital.com/connect/) is the most important and most used provider.
+TelenorID\+ integates toward several [authentication providers](@todo), where [TelenorID](https://docs.telenordigital.com/connect/) is the most important and most used provider.
 TelenorID and TelenorID\+ is tightly integrated to keep track of sessions between the two services.

 ## TelenorID\+ assuarance levels